mwaaas/reproduce_bug_in_terraform/readme.md

 Example of reproducing a bug in overriding provider with alias in module.
 Also in this terraform issue https://github.com/hashicorp/terraform/issues/21699

-So we will reproduce by creating dynamo db locally
+So we will reproduce by creating dynamo db locally, we have overridden the provider dynamodb endpoint and disabled credentials validation and requesting account id

 Success ->  table is created

 Bug -> provider is not overridden and tries to
-       create table in aws which fails since the container does not have permission
+       get aws token and fail since the credentials are invalid

 Since the bug is intermittent, we will run a loop that keeps on running terraform apply until it fails